-ISU's master’s degree in Educational Administration (Pre-LEAD)is designed to fully prepare you to assume challenging and rewarding administrative and supervisory positions in schools, school districts, and educational agencies.
+ISU's master’s degree in Educational Administration (Pre-LEAD) is designed to fully prepare you to assume challenging and rewarding administrative and supervisory positions in schools, school districts, and educational agencies.
 The Pre-LEAD program leads to initial principal certification and is taught in a cohort model, where you will progress through the program and develop professional networks with peers from across Iowa.
 This program is taught by experienced practitioners and active scholars in the field of educational leadership and is designed for your busy schedule.

-Courses are delivered in face to face or hybrid online models.
+Courses are delivered in face-to-face or hybrid online models.
 They are scheduled on Wednesday nights and Saturdays throughout the year.

 We regularly offer a greater Des Moines cohort in Ankeny.
 We also have offered cohorts in Atlantic, Creston, Mason City, Ottumwa, Storm Lake, and Waverly.
 If you are interested in one of those locations in particular, please let us know.
 We need at least twelve students in a shared area in order to begin a new cohort there.

-The PreLEAD program consists of ten 3-credit courses.
+The PreLEAD program consists of 10 3-credit courses.
 In addition, students complete a 400-hour clinical field experience, with 6 credits divided between the elementary level and the secondary level, under the guidance of administrative mentors and ISU supervising professors.

 EdAdm 541, Principles of Educational Administration – Basic principles of educational organizations, including an understanding of organizational behavior and theoretical approaches to administration.
 Exploration of substantive elements related to school reform, such as leadership, the change process, current issues in education, and developing a shared vision and mission.